Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 TG55

-Now, however, a single instrument could effortlessly produce all of these sounds simultaneously.
-Although various manufacturers addressed this need with tone generator modules supporting eight-part multitimbrality, our TG55 offered excellent value for money with a sixteen-part multitimbral sound system, as did the SY77 and SY55 workstations, revolutionary instruments than can be credited with vastly expanding the number of people producing music.
+Now, a single instrument could effortlessly produce all these sounds simultaneously.
+Although various manufacturers addressed this need with tone generator modules supporting eight-part multitimbrality, our TG55 offered excellent value for money with a sixteen-part multitimbral sound system, as did the SY77 and SY55 workstations: revolutionary instruments that could be credited with vastly expanding the number of people producing music.

 Evolution of Our PCM Synthesizers